lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 ## Printing errors:

-In the beginning we will repeat how Python prints an error which is in a nested function.
+Let's repeat how Python prints an error which is in a nested function.

 ```python
 def outer_function():